 The Technical SMGs use Expert Working Groups (WGs) to study technical matters where specific expertise is needed.
 WGs are made up of experts either from stakeholders, from third parties, or from other organisations nominated by stakeholders.
 WGs carry out work and report to their SMG but do not make decisions.
 WG participation is not paid apart from the time and travel expenses of the WG chair.
+ERA may participate as observer in the work of all WGs.

 WGs monitor and review requests for changes to codelists and reference data proposed by the various stakeholder groups.
-They maintain the regulatory and related documentation such as Implementation Guides.
+They manage the working versions of the regulatory and related documentation such as Implementation Guides and publish regulatory documents on behalf of ERA.
 They provide technical support services to stakeholders.
 They are responsible for the technical studies and business case development associated with TAP CCM and TAF CCM change requests.
 They make suggestions to their SMG for possible changes to governance rules.

 SMGs do not make decisions but prepare recommendations for the Supervisory Board on the basis of work undertaken by the Expert Working Groups.
 Voting to make a recommendation to the Supervisory Board requires 80% of SMG seats in favour.
+Voting is as far as possible based on the consensus of all SMG members.

+If a stakeholder has a seat for TAP matters and another one for TAF then the stakeholder’s vote for common TAP/TAF elements (for instance for reference locations used by both TAP and TAF) will not be duplicated.
+The Supervisory Board will set these voting rules.

 The administration and conciliation services are managed directly by the General Manager.

 All service provision tenders are procured by the General Manager and the relevant SMG on behalf of and subject to the agreement of the Supervisory Board.
 The procurement rules to be used have been defined in section 6.3.

-DG MOVE and ERA may attend SMGs as observers for all technical matters and by invitation for financial and commercial matters.
-ERA may participate in the work of all WGs.

 Entity finances

 Where the entity requires funds for service development, and this is not included by the service provider in the service charges, the entity will need to raise capital by borrowing.
-It may borrow funds from stakeholders or from banks/ financial institutions on negotiated terms.
+It may borrow funds from stakeholders or from banks/ financial institutions (including EU Institutions) on negotiated terms, but stakeholders’ financial contributions are the preferred means of financing.

-The entity will not be permitted to make a profit, except the minimum needed for the legitimate reclaim of VAT.
-At the end of each financial year, any surplus or shortfall after allowing for on-going obligations and risks will be corrected by an adjustment to the membership fee.
+The entity will not be permitted to make a profit, except the minimum needed for the legitimate reclaim of VAT of the country of residence of the entity.
+At the end of each financial year, after allowing for the reserves or stakeholder guarantees needed for on-going obligations and risks, any surplus or shortfall will be corrected by an adjustment to the membership fee.

 Regulatory services